gtkwave/gtkwave/docs/ui/gtkwave.md

 ## Main Window

-The GTKWave visualization tool main window is comprised of a menu bar section, an embedded Signal Search Tree (SST) expander, several buttons, a time status section, and signal and wave value sections.
+The GTKWave visualization tool main window consists of a menu bar section, an embedded Signal Search Tree (SST) expander, several buttons, a time status section, and signal and wave value sections.